English language requirements

 - United Kingdom

-Please note that your entire Bachelor’s degree must have been taught in one of the above-mentioned countries and not at an affiliated university abroad.
+Please note that your entire Bachelor’s programme must have been taught in one of the above-mentioned countries and not at an affiliated university abroad.
 Your degree also cannot have been taken as a long-distance programme.
+It is not enough that the degree was taken in one of the countries listed – you must also have passed courses in the English language.

 Danish language requirements